-Staff Analysis: Lake Placid recorded total revenues of \$53,307 for water and \$81,006 for wastewater.
-Staff has annualized revenues based on test year billing determinants and existing rates.
-As a result, staff has increased water and wastewater test year revenues by \$460 and \$122, respectively.
-In addition, water revenue was decreased by \$1,350 to remove CIAC recorded as miscellaneous revenues.
+Lake Placid recorded total revenue of \$53,307 for water and \$81,006 for wastewater.
+We have annualized revenues based on test year billing determinants and existing rates.
+As a result, we have increased water and wastewater test year revenues by \$460 and \$122, respectively.
+In addition, water revenue are decreased by \$1,350 to remove CIAC recorded as miscellaneous revenues.

-Based on the above, staff recommends test year revenues of \$52,417 for water and \$81,128 for wastewater.
+Based on the above, we find test year revenue of \$52,417 for water and \$81,128 for wastewater.
 Water and wastewater test year revenue is shown on Schedule Nos.
 3-A and 3-B, respectively.
 The related adjustments are shown on Schedule No. 3-C.